 Previous data sprints

-Since 2016, the university libraries at the Royal Danish Library have held data sprints for students and researchers.
-Read more about what has previously been on the programme.
+Since 2016, the university libraries at Royal Danish Library have held data sprints for students and researchers.
+Read about what we have focused on previously.

 2022: Cookies and your data - what do you consent to?